Fix the NTPD Access Restrictions / and other NTPD related issues, including GPS

 This is by default broken configuration everywhere incl.
 2.3.
 This fsck up is now visible thanks to http://bugs.ntp.org/show_bug.cgi?id=2612

 Enables the monitoring facility.
 See the ntpq program and the monstats and mrulist commands, as well as the Access Control Options for details.
 The monitoring facility is also enabled by the presence of limited in any restrict commands.
 The default for this flag is enable.

 Guys - could someone actually read the NTP docs and come up with working defaults as minimum.
 Considering the

 comment in system.inc's system_ntp_configure() - as you can see aboe, this is no-op, has always been no-op and will remain no-op until you figure out what you actually want.

-#11 Updated by Jim Pingle about 3 years ago
+#11 Updated by Jim Pingle over 3 years ago

 - Status changed from Confirmed to Feedback

 I moved the default Access Restrictions to their own tab and then added a mechanism to define custom access restrictions.
 The defaults are still the same (Aside from removing the now-unnecessary 'disable monitor'), but it's possible to craft custom restrictions to allow whatever networks you want to query the NTP server on the firewall.

 We could maybe consider adding some default ACL entries to allow LAN but I'd rather err on the side of security when the previous default was to have NTP act as a client only for the firewall, which was/is the default behavior.
 If someone wants to enable it as a server for LAN, they can easily define an ACL to allow LAN now.